thchr/MPBUtils.jl/README.md

 lgirsd = pick_lgirreps(lgs; timereversal=true)    # small irreps associated with `lgs`
 ```

-Note that we convert the little group operations and **k**-ponits in `lgs` from a conventional to a primitive setting via `primitivize`; this is redundant in plane group 10 (p4), as its conventional setting already primitive.
-We note it it explicitly here to emphasize that this is necessary in the general case (for centered Bravais lattices): symmetry eigenvalues should be computed for a primitive unit cell, with operations and **k**-points referred to the corresponding primitive basis.
+Note that we convert the little group operations and **k**-points in `lgs` from a conventional to a primitive setting via `primitivize`; this is redundant in plane group 10 (p4), as its conventional setting already primitive.
+We note it explicitly here to emphasize that this is necessary in the general case (for centered Bravais lattices): symmetry eigenvalues should be computed for a primitive unit cell, with operations and **k**-points referred to the corresponding primitive basis.

 Next, using [mpb](https://github.com/NanoComp/mpb), we compute the relevant symmetry eigenvalues of the photonic band structure at each of the **k**-points featured in `brs`, `lgs`, and `lgirsd`:
 ```jl